conestack/plumber/README.rst

 The plumber could replace the ``__pipeline__`` attribute with a property of the same name.
 Changing the attribute during runtime would result in a plumbing specific to the object.
 A plumbing cache could further be used to reduce the number of plumbing chains in case of many dynamic plumbings.
+Realised eg by a descriptor.

 Test Coverage